Andrejs Rubins

 Andrejs Rubins (26 November 1978 – 1 August 2022) was a Latvian professional footballer who played as a left midfielder.
 He was a member of the Latvia national team.
-Rubins worked as a football manager.
+After retiring as a player, Rubins worked as a football manager.

 Club career

 Born in Riga, Rubins started his career in 1996 at FK Auda in the Latvian 2nd Division.
-The following year he moved to Sweden with Östers IF, where he made 11 league appearances before moving back to Latvia in 1998 to play for Skonto Riga.
-He played there for the next three seasons, and managed to win three consecutive league titles in a row.
+The following year he moved to Sweden with Östers, where he made eleven league appearances, before moving back to Latvia in 1998 to play for Skonto Riga.
+He played there for the next three seasons, and managed to win three league titles in a row.
 He also won the Latvian Cup twice.
-All in all, over those three seasons he helped his team, scoring 14 goals in 67 league matches.
+All in all, over those three seasons he scored 14 goals in 67 league matches.

-In 2000 Rubins moved to England, joining English Football League First Division club Crystal Palace.
-He made just 31 appearances in three seasons at the club but still managed to impress, scoring twice in the League Cup against Leicester City and Liverpool.
+In 2000, Rubins moved to England, joining English Football League First Division club Crystal Palace.
+He made just 31 appearances in three seasons at the club, but still managed to impress, scoring twice in the League Cup against Leicester City and Liverpool.

-In December 2002 Rubins moved to Russia initially to play for Spartak Moscow in the Russian Premier League on a free transfer.
+In December 2002, Rubins moved to Russia, initially to play for Spartak Moscow in the Russian Premier League on a free transfer.
 However, three months later, without playing a game, he moved to Shinnik Yaroslavl, where he played 51 games in two seasons, scoring 4 times.
-In January 2005 Rubins signed a four-year contract with Spartak Moscow, who were then managed by Latvian manager Aleksandrs Starkovs.
-After struggling to settle he made just five appearances, and the club sent him on loan back to Shinnik Yaroslavl in January 2006 for 12 months.
+In January 2005, Rubins signed a four-year contract with Spartak Moscow, who were then managed by Latvian manager Aleksandrs Starkovs.
+After struggling to settle, he made just five appearances, and the club sent him on loan back to Shinnik Yaroslavl in January 2006 for 12 months.